How Children’s Mercy leverages patient sentiment feedback tools to boost caregiver recognition

 But how can you leverage sentiment from patient-feedback tools to boost caregiver recognition?

-At Children’s Mercy in Kansas City, healthcare leaders learned to leverage patient-experience feedback in this way, using NRC Health’s Real-time Feedback to fuel their caregiver-recognition programs.
+At Children’s Mercy in Kansas City, healthcare leaders learned to leverage patient-experience feedback in this way, using NRC Health’s robust data to fuel their caregiver-recognition programs.

 Amanda Montalbano, MD, MPH, FAAP, Medical Director at Children’s Mercy Kansas City, started the conversation by pointing out how devastating employee disengagement can be.